Indische Buurt: Redevelopment

 Since the mid-1990s the area has been undergoing rapid gentrification as formerly squatted buildings, as well as former student housing, are being renovated and sold.
 Timorplein is a particular area of focus for the area's urban gentrification, and the square's renewal was completed in 2010 with the opening of a new cultural institution which includes Studio K, housing a theater and restaurant, a new 'Stayokay' hostel, and the IIRE, which includes meeting and conference rooms.
 Another redevelopment project is 'Pompstation', near the Zeeburgerdijk tram stop, a restaurant and cafe located in a former industrial building.

 In addition, one of the neighborhood's major thoroughfares, the Javastraat, has continued to evolve into a popular shopping and dining destination throughout the 2010s and 2020s, with a growing number of boutique stores, cafés, and international eateries.
 The area surrounding Javaplein has also seen new residential construction, public art installations, and landscaping improvements.

 Since 2014, the nearby Flevopark has been upgraded, with renovations to its historic outdoor swimming pool, the Flevoparkbad, which features a 60-meter pool, a children's pool, and recreational facilities, making it a popular local amenity during summer months.

 Major urban development projects near the Indische Buurt, such as those on Zeeburgereiland and in the Sluisbuurt area, have also influenced the physical character of the neighborhood.
 Zeeburgereiland has been under continuous development since the early 2010s, introducing new housing, schools, and recreational areas.
 The Sluisbuurt, located directly east of the Indische Buurt, is expected to deliver 5,500 homes and several high-rise towers by 2030, contributing to Amsterdam’s strategy of urban densification.

 Public transport

 Amsterdam Muiderpoort railway station is situated in the west of Indische Buurt on the border with Watergraafsmeer.
 Trains to Amsterdam, Schiphol, Rotterdam, Utrecht / Rhenen and Amersfoort call at Muiderpoort.

-Tram routes 1, 3 and 14 have their terminus in Indische Buurt.
-Route 1 has its terminus at the Muiderpoort Station, and routes 3 and 14 at Flevopark.
-Bus routes 22, 40, 41 all have a terminus at Muiderpoort Station.
+Tram routes 7, 14 and 25 have their terminus in Indische Buurt.
+Route 25 has its terminus at the Muiderpoort Station, and route 7 at Flevopark.
+Bus route 40 has a terminus at Muiderpoort Station.
 In addition, bus lines 37, and 65 run through Indische Buurt.